metaneutrons/snapdog2/docs/implementation/17-soundflow-media-player-implementation.md

 3. **Performance optimization** - Fine-tune buffer sizes and processing parameters
 4. **Production deployment** - Deploy and monitor in production environment

-The implementation provides SnapDog2 with a modern, maintainable, and truly cross-platform audio streaming solution that eliminates the complexity of native library dependencies while providing enterprise-grade functionality.
+The implementation provides SnapDog2 with a modern, maintainable, and truly cross-platform audio streaming solution that eliminates the complexity of native library dependencies while providing functionality.